kushyzee/100-days-of-code/log.md

 **Thoughts**: I am currently watching a dom manipulation tutorial video on YouTube and I am beginning to really enjoy JavaScript as I am now seeing how it interacts with HTML and CSS

+### Day 67: September 13.
+2022

+**Today's progress**: I took some JavaScript lessons

+**Thoughts**: I used sololearn app to learn some JavaScript today on my phone.
+I am currently stuck on a coding exercise and I am having a hard time debugging it, I will just have to continue tomorrow